mattwilliamson/deepdrive_micro/README.md

 # TODO
+- Watchdog for restarts
+- Base class for publishers
+- Put back the motor publisher to watch motor speeds
+- Control loop has a timer, but I think it should just poll and let the subtasks time themselves
+- Speed up core0 with static memory https://docs.vulcanexus.org/en/humble/rst/tutorials/micro/memory_management/memory_management.html#entity-creation
 - Mutexes don't work across cores.
 Use FIFO to tell core0 which step core1 is on: https://github.com/raspberrypi/pico-examples/blob/master/multicore/multicore_fifo_irqs/multicore_fifo_irqs.c
-- Watchdog for restarts
 - Add status for each publisher to diagnostic
 - Fix up error handling throughout and status manager
 - IMU SPI?
 - Average IMU Readings
 - Timeout if no twist received for some period of time and stop motors
 - if a motor is not getting any pulses after some time, raise some kind of error and stop
-- Break up different cpp files into separate classes
 - take minimum pulses for a side to remove outliers
 - IMU Retries
 - Set status string for diagnostic